-4.9 An example of the use of this credit ratings matrix as at 25th January 2013 is shown below (the long and short term ratings are Fitch, then Standard and Poors, then Moodys) (the individual/financial strength ratings are Fitch then Moodys):
+4.9 An example of the use of this credit ratings matrix as at 13th December 2013 is shown below (the long and short term ratings are Fitch, then Standard and Poors, then Moodys) (the individual/financial strength ratings are Fitch then Moodys):

-Financial Institution Long Term Rating Short Term Rating Viability/ Financial Strength Rating Support Maximum length of investment Toronto- Dominion Bank AA- AA- Aaa F1+ A-1+ P-1 aa- B+ 1 2 years State Street Bank & Trust Company A+ AA- Aa2 F1+ A-1+ P-1 a+ B 1 6 months Lloyds TSB Bank A A A2 F1 A-1 P-1 bbb C- 1 Fails initial investment criteria
+Financial Institution Long Term Rating Short Term Rating Viability/ Financial Strength Rating Support Maximum length of investment Toronto- Dominion Bank AA- AA- Aa1 F1+ A-1+ P-1 aa- B 1 2 years Santander UK plc A A A2 F1 A-1 P-1 a C- 1 100 days Lloyds Bank plc A A A2 F1 A-1 P-1 bbb+ C- 1 100 days National Westminster Bank Plc A A- A3 F1 A-2 P2 No viability rating D+ 1 Initially fails investment criteria

-- 4.10 The Council's treasury management advisers, Sector, continually review the appropriateness of our investment criteria and continue to develop a best practise counterparty list.
+- 4.10 The Council's treasury management advisers will continually review the appropriateness of our investment criteria and continue to develop a best practise counterparty list.
 The latest advice has now been incorporated in this Strategy, which is set out below

 - 4.11 The individual ratings for some banks and building societies are low which means that they do not meet the criteria in our credit ratings matrix.
 However, this does not take account of part nationalised banks.
-These banks can be included in the counterparty list if they continue to be part nationalised or they meet the criteria of our credit ratings matrix.
+These banks can be included in the counterparty list if they continue to be part nationalised or they meet the criteria of our credit ratings matrix or the criteria in paragraph 4.12.
 An example of the institutions meeting the criteria for the UK will therefore include:

 - Bank of Scotland

 - Lloyds TSB Bank

 - Royal Bank of Scotland

 - National Westminster Bank

 - Barclays

 - HSBC Bank plc

 - Nationwide Building Society

+- Santander UK plc

-For example, Lloyds TSB fails the investment criteria of the credit ratings matrix but is one of the part nationalised banks and would therefore be added back to the counterparty list.
+For example, National Westminster Bank plc fails the investment criteria of the credit ratings matrix but is one of the part nationalised banks and would therefore be added back to the counterparty list.
 Amendments to the counterparty list can happen at any point in time.